grauulzz/elden-ring-update-scraper/README.md

 ## Concerns
 - scraping the waybackmachine may only find an extremely old entry, or no entry at all.
 - the sweet spot should be found between patches, so probably no more than a month old

+## Out of scope
+- when looking through recent updates, I found that sometimes the elden ring devs will make adjustments to lets say "jump attack" damage.
+Any other damage buff or nurf other than the attributes measurable from what is available on the elden ring wiki will be omitted.
+There is no "jump attack" attribute for a weapon.
+If it is possible to calculate this param than I might include it in the future.
+Another example is "Casting speed", which appears to be adjusted for magic type weapons often.
+Updates to something like casting speed should theoretically increase the dps of a weapon, however, once again, this would fall out of scope because dps is not listed under a weapons attributes by default.

+- As of right now, I'm only looking at weapons.
+Armor, Ashes of War, Talismans, Arrows, etc... could be implemented in the future

+- If a new weapon is added to game.
+However, this could possibly be an easy implementation with the current project so we'll see